Kansas bill requires more details about abortion providers

 TOPEKA, Kan.
-(AP) — A proposed law in Kansas would require that women seeking an abortion be given details about the abortion provider’s medical credentials, malpractice insurance and any past disciplinary action.
+(AP) — A proposed law in Kansas would require that information given to women seeking an abortion also include details about the abortion provider’s medical credentials, malpractice insurance and past disciplinary action.
 And that it be printed in a specific 12-point font.

-Kansas law already requires that women receive their abortion provider’s name, details about the procedure and its risks, and other information.
+Kansas law already requires that women receive printed information ahead of an abortion, such as the name of their doctor and details about the procedure and its risks.

-The Wichita Eagle (http://bit.ly/2lnCUCq ) reports that legislation introduced Tuesday would require more details about abortion providers, including when they received their medical degrees and started working, and any past disciplinary action.
+Lawmakers are now considering a bill that would require more details about the abortion providers, including when they received their medical degrees, when they started working at a clinic, any past disciplinary action and if they live in Kansas.
+The bill also would require that the information be printed in black ink, in 12-point Times New Roman font, The Wichita Eagle (http://bit.ly/2lnCUCq ) reported.

-The bill also requires that the information to be printed in black ink, in 12-point Times New Roman font.
+Supporters say the information would provide necessary transparency.
+Opponents say the bill is designed to undermine confidence in physicians.

 Most Read Stories